-Her Majesty’s Revenue and Customs published its latest tax gap estimates on 16 October 2014.
-In 2012-13, the tax gap was estimated at £34 billion, 6.8% of total tax due.
+HMRC published its latest tax gap estimates on 16 October, and in 2012-13 the gap was estimated at £34 billion—6.8% of total tax due.

 Let us be clear: a rate of 6.8% is lower than was achieved in any year under the last Labour Government.
 In addition, HMRC’s yield—the money that has come in as a consequence of its efforts—was £7 billion higher in 2013-14 than it was in 2010-11.
 The fact is that this Government have an excellent record on dealing with tax avoidance, tax evasion and the tax gap.